Exactly $m$-coloured complete infinite subgraphs: Our results

-Again, by considering the injective colouring that colours each edge with a distinct colour, it is easy to see that Theorem \ref{canonical} is best possible.
+By considering the injective colouring that colours each edge with a distinct colour, it is easy to see that Theorem~\ref{mcol12-canonical} is best-possible.

-The paper is organised as follows.
-In the next section, we prove our lower bounds, namely Theorems \ref{mainresult} and \ref{canonical}.
-We remark that we do not prove Theorem \ref{mainresult} and \ref{canonical} as stated.
-Instead, we prove two stronger structural results that in turn imply the theorems.
-We postpone the statements of these results since they depend on a certain notion of homogeneity that we will introduce in the next section.
-In Section 3, we describe how Theorem \ref{upperbound} follows from certain divisor estimates.
-We conclude by mentioning some open problems in Section 4.
+The rest of this paper is organised as follows.
+In the next section, we prove our lower bounds, namely Theorems~\ref{mcol12-mainresult} and~\ref{mcol12-canonical}.
+We remark that we do not prove Theorem~\ref{mcol12-mainresult} and~\ref{mcol12-canonical} as stated.
+Instead, we prove two stronger structural results that in turn imply these theorems.
+We postpone the statements of these results since they depend on a certain notion of homogeneity that we shall introduce in the next section.
+In Section~\ref{mcol12-s:upper}, we describe how Theorem~\ref{mcol12-upperbound} follows from certain divisor estimates.
+We conclude by mentioning some open problems in Section~\ref{mcol12-s:conc}.

-\section{Lower Bounds}
+\section{Lower bounds}

-In this section, we prove Theorem \ref{mainresult} by proving a stronger structural result, namely Theorem \ref{nhomog}.
-The proof of Theorem \ref{canonical} via Theorem \ref{nwhomog} is very similar and we shall only highlight the main differences in the proofs.
+In this section, we prove Theorem~\ref{mcol12-mainresult} by proving a stronger structural result, namely Theorem~\ref{mcol12-nhomog}.
+The proof of Theorem~\ref{mcol12-canonical} via Theorem~\ref{mcol12-nwhomog} is very similar and we shall only highlight the main differences in the proofs.